EB-5 investment amounts and costs

 Step 1

-If you are outside the United States when your petition is approved, your attorney will file an immigrant visa application, and within a few months you will go through the immigrant visa process (which includes a document review, a medical examination, and an in-person interview) at a U.S. consular post abroad.
+If you are outside USA when your petition is approved, your attorney will file an immigrant visa application, and within a few months you will go through the immigrant visa process (which includes a document review, a medical examination, and an in-person interview) at a U.S. consular post abroad.
 Once this process is complete, you will receive an immigrant visa and will be able to enter the United States as an immigrant.
 If you are in the United States and have filed Form I-485 to adjust status, you do not need to obtain a visa.

 Step 1

 • Stage 6.
-Obtaining a permanent green card
+Obtain permanent green card

 Step 1